The Mobile Case Factory

 But our story doesn’t end there.

 The phone cases also get beautiful prints from a nearby print shop that only uses organic paints.
 So there you are.
-With the help of four wonderful partners, just a short distance from where we live, we created one of the loveliest mobile phone cases, made entirely from a biologic and biodegradable material.
+With the help of four wonderful partners, just a short distance from where we live, we created one of the loveliest mobile phone cases, made entirely from biological and biodegradable material.

 We could have just left it there.
-We managed to make phone cases with none of the traditional petroleum-based plastics that ruin our environment.
+We managed to make eco-frienldy phone cases with none of the traditional petroleum-based plastics that ruin our environment.
 Why not take it further?

 Because we want to go the extra mile.
-You see, we don’t want our phone cases to end up in the trash, alongside all the other stuff that we throw.
+You see, we don’t want our used phone cases to end up in the trash, alongside all the other stuff that we throw.
 And our phone cases are quite easy to recycle.
+They’re completely plant-based, and with a tiny bit of processing, you’re able to turn them into pellets again, and feed these pellets into the moulding machine again.
+And make new phone cases.
+So that’s why we’re creating agood loop.

+agood loop is a circular loop system that lets you swap your mobile case for a new one—at any time and for any reason.
 Maybe you like a new design, maybe you got yourself a new phone?
 Just go ahead and trigger your swap.
-We’ll make sure to recycle your mobile case and make you a new one, with a discount of €10.
+We’ll make sure to recycle your mobile case and make you a new one.